 We’ve gotten a slight break this winter with the activities but in the next month we will be back to the crazy routine of soccer, Girl Scouts and running club.
 My son has also informed me that he wants to play t-ball, hockey, take karate AND organ lessons.
 Yes, ORGAN.
 I’m all about having well-rounded kids but something has got to give.
 I limit it to two activities at a time per child so he’s got some decisions to make.
 At least I don’t have to worry about dinner on those crazy busy nights when I make this Crock Pot Hawaiian Chicken recipe.Get dinner on the table in record time with this 3 Ingredient #Crockpot Hawaiian ChickenClick To Tweet

 Before I get to the oh-so-easy recipe, I want to let you know about some items you’ll want to pick up to make this process run smoothly.
 In addition to the crock pot, I recommend the following:

 Slow Cooker Liners – these are a life saver and make clean up a breeze!

 Slotted Spoon – there are many types of slotted spoons to choose from.
 I just recommend you get one that has slots small enough so the pineapple chunks do not fall through.
 You’ll want to use this spoon to drizzle the sauce over the chicken.

-Other than that, nothing else is needed, except an empty stomach of course!
+Other than that, nothing else is needed, except a crock pot and an empty stomach of course!

 Ready for some serious taste with only 3 ingredients?